INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 *Useful resource:* https://www.youtube.com/watch?v=FGhj3CGxl8I

 Feistel cipher/network appears more as a framework for building an encryption algorithm.
 It is a structure you feed with a secret key and encryption rounds, and returns you a cipher.
-Our algorithm — based on this framework — will only need to have a dedicated **Round Function**, the rest of the process is proper to the Feistel network itself.
+Our algorithm—based on this framework—will only need to have a dedicated **Round Function**, the rest of the process is proper to the Feistel network itself.

 **Behaviour** *(where "n" being the number of bits per block.):*
 1. You start with a block, and you split it in two (left-hand **L** and right-hand **R** parts).
 	*Each part should have an equal size (that is why the block size is always even).*

 2. We take the **R** side and give it to a "pseudo-random function" of some kind called **the round function F**.
 This function takes our secret key as unique parameter, and produces a **subkey** out of it.
 Once **R** is combined with our subkey, we get our return value.
-	*If we were to implement our own algorithm via functional programming using Feistel, this pseudo-random function would be coded by ourselves and given via a lambda expression*

 3. We **XOR** the output of the step above with the **L** part of the block *A    B    Q